My Dev Enviroment

 Problem solved: Nested menus and mouse-dependent app launching

-Why it works: Fuzzy finding means typing “fire” launches Firefox
+Why it works: Fuzzy finding means typing “fire” launches Firefox.
+Frequency sorting means your most-used apps float to the top.

 pacman -S rofi